tailwindlabs/tailwindcss/source/docs/upgrading-to-v1.blade.md

 <h3 class="no-toc">Replace `@tailwind preflight` with `@tailwind base`</h3>

-*Impact: All users, Effort: Trivial*
+<p class="italic font-normal text-gray-600 -mt-2">Impact: All users, Effort: Trivial</p>

 One of the new features in v1.0 is the ability for plugins to register base styles.
 As a result, our `preflight` styles are actually just another core plugin now, and the general "bucket" for base styles has been renamed from `preflight` to `base`.